alok-jha0/Nots/README.md

   Want to contribute code to the project?
 You can do so by either correcting bugs or adding new features which can be found in the issues tab and then submitting a Pull Request referencing that issue.

 - Security vulnerabilities:
   Discovered a security vulnerability within this project?
-Please send an email to Aayush (author) at alokjha27may@gmail.com.
+Please send an email to Alok (author) at alokjha27may@gmail.com.

 ## Useful Links